How much does a WMS cost?

 - Manage IT adaptation work (soft and infra),

-- Update the data that will be injected into the WMS (notably the item sheets and the location file, which consume a lot of exact data),
+- Update the data that will be injected into the WMS (especially the product records and the location file, which are very data-intensive),

 - Reorganize your storage and carry out inventory checks,